-CIA plan to poison Assange Wasn't needed The US had already found a "lawful" way to disappear him.
+CIA plan to poison Assange wasn't needed a "lawful" way to disappear him.

 Jonathan Cook

 First published on 4 October 2021 at jonathon-cook.net

 A Yahoo News' investigation reveals that, through much of 2017, the CIA weighed up whether to use wholly extrajudicial means to deal with the supposed threat posed by Julian Assange and his whistleblowers' platform WikiLeaks.
 The agency plotted either to kidnap or assassinate him.